jmadoremos/training-materials/README.md

 # Training Materials

-A set of training materials for various domains
+A set of training materials for various domains.
+These materials use [Jupyter Notebook](https://code.visualstudio.com/docs/datascience/jupyter-notebooks) to present both information and executable code in a single document.

 **Table of Contents**